quiffman/seiscomp3/src/sed/apps/screloc/descriptions/screloc.rst

-Funded by `SED/ETH Zurich <http://www.seismo.ethz.ch/>`_, developed by `gempa GmbH <http://www.gempa.de>`_.
-This plugin is available from SeisComP3 version Release Potsdam 2010 and later.

 screloc is an automatic relocator that receives origins from realtime locators such as scautoloc and relocates them with a configurable locator.
 To run screloc along with all processing modules add it to the list of